Rest API

 customer read-only string

-Name of the customer to which the user belongs
+Name of the company to which the user belongs.

 birth_date nullable date object